 Make sure you've published Tag Manager and then Webflow, now head over to your site.

 Once you'e done that refresh the page (command+R).

 The Plugin should now show a little number (this will differ on the amount of Tag loaded):

-You'll notice mine has 4.
-Number 4 is my Tag Manager container, the blurred bit is my container ID that should match my Tag Manager Container in Tag Manager itself.
+You'll notice mine has four.
+Number 4 is my Tag Manage container; the blurred bit is my container ID that should match my Tag Manager Container in Tag Manager itself.